• Skip to main content

 Yes, you can freeze Crawfish Monica.
 Freeze the sauce without pasta in an airtight container for up to 1 month.

-To reheat, let defrost in the fridge and add to a saucepan to reheat over medium-low.
-In the microwave, heat on defrost in 2 minute increments until completely defrosted.
+To reheat, let the Monica sauce defrost in the fridge and add to a saucepan to reheat over medium-low.
+In the microwave, heat on defrost in 2-minute increments until completely defrosted.
 Then heat at full power just until warmed through.

 Where can I get crawfish?

-Obviously it's best if you live in a place where crawfish is easy to find.
-If you don't, you can easily order online.
-I ordered from Louisiana Crawfish Co. and highly recommend them!
-I ordered 5 pounds peeled crawfish tails and it got to my house in San Diego still frozen and delivered on the date I specified.
+You can easily order online, too.
+I highly recommend Louisiana Crawfish Co.
+I ordered 5 pounds of peeled crawfish tails, and they got to my house in San Diego still frozen and delivered on the date I specified.

 Final thoughts: